ProjectLibertyLabs/siwf/README.md

 <!-- PROJECT DESCRIPTION -->

-# 📖 Sign In With Access<a name="about-project"></a>
+# 📖 Sign In With Frequency V2<a name="about-project"></a>

-Sign In With Access (SIWA) is the developer documentation and toolset to integrate with [Frequency Access](https://frequencyaccess.com), an easy to use custodial social wallet for users on Frequency.
+Sign In With Frequency (SIWF) is the developer documentation and toolset to integrate with [Frequency Access](https://frequencyaccess.com), an easy to use custodial social wallet for users on Frequency.

+Looking for SIWF v1 resources?
+[Go to the `v1` branch](https://github.com/ProjectLibertyLabs/siwf/tree/v1).

 ## 🚀 Quick Resources<a name="-quick"></a>